RS Berkane

-Renaissance Sportive de Berkane (نادي النهضة البركانية), commonly referred to as RS Berkane for short, is a Moroccan professional football club based in Berkane, that competes in the Botola Pro, the top flight of Moroccan football.
+Renaissance Sportive de Berkane (نادي النهضة البركانية), commonly referred to as RS Berkane, is a Moroccan professional football club based in Berkane.
+It competes in the Botola Pro, the top flight of Moroccan football.

-Founded on 21 May 1938 and changed its name in 1978, the club has traditionally worn an orange home kit since inception.
-RS Berkane is a well known club for the success of its football section, very popular in and outside the country.
-Berkane established itself as a major force in both Moroccan and African football.
+Founded on 21 May 1938 and renamed in 1978, RS Berkane has traditionally worn an orange home kit since its inception.
+The club is primarily known for its football section.
+Over time, RS Berkane has become an established participant in Moroccan domestic competitions and continental African tournaments.

-In domestic football, the club has won the league title once and the Moroccan Throne Cup title three times.
-In international competitions, Berkane have won 4 trophies; three CAF Confederation Cup titles and one CAF Super Cup title.
-Berkane is also one of the most successful Moroccan club of the 21st century, and is the 3rd most crowned Moroccan club in Africa with 4 titles in official competitions.
+In domestic competitions, the club has won the Moroccan league title once and the Moroccan Throne Cup on three occasions.
+At the continental level, RS Berkane has won four trophies: three CAF Confederation Cup titles and one CAF Super Cup.
+The club is among the most successful Moroccan teams of the 21st century and is the third most decorated Moroccan club in African competitions.

 History

 Founding and early years

-The club was founded in 1978 under the name of Association Sportive de Berkane.
+The club was founded in 1938 under the name of Association Sportive de Berkane.
 In 1953, a team driven by nationalism was created; it was called Union Sportive Musulmane de Berkane (USMB).
 But this did not last, after a crisis that broke out in 1955.

 In 1959–1960, the Union Sportive Musulmane de Berkane was relegated to the 3rd division.
 In 1962–1963, it contested the play-off match to move up to the 2nd division.
 The first meeting was between Union Sportive Musulmane de Berkane, against Wydad de Fès.
 Berkane was promoted to the top division.

 In 1966 it was renamed Union Sportive de Berkane and, in the same year, a new club was founded under the name of Chabab Riadhi de Berkane.

 In 1971, both teams merged to make Renaissance Sportive de Berkane (Nahdat Berkane).
 This merger was beneficial for the club; it entered the 1st division in 1977–78.

 In 1986, Berkane reached the final for the first time in their history after defeating MC Oujda 2–1 in the semi-final.
 On 7 September 1987, Berkane lost the 1986 Throne Cup final, after a 4–0 defeat by Kawkab Marrakech.